pdf-association/arlington-pdf-model/README.md

 ```
 java -jar gxml/dist/gcxml.jar <options>
 ```
-*Note: outputs might be too long to display in terminal, it is recommended to redirect the output to file (eg \<command> > report.txt)*
+>*Note: outputs might be too long to display in terminal, it is recommended to redirect the output to file (eg \<command> > report.txt)*

-To represent grammar in XML files (one file = one object), we simply convert TSV files into XML.
+To represent grammar in XML files (one file = one object), we convert TSV files into XML.
 To do that, use option:
 ```
 --conv -all
 ```
-*Note: 2nd argument '-all' can be replaced with object name (eg. Catalog) to convert only specific object*
+>*Note: 2nd argument '-all' can be replaced with object name (eg. Catalog) to convert only specific object*

  All of the answers to queries are based on XML files.
 To get answers from grammar, use option:
  ```